mangh/Metrology/Docs/UserGuide.md

 if ((input is not null) && parser.TryParse(input, out IQuantity<double>? length)) {
-    // Note: here, you can either stay with the received "IQuantity" value,
+    // Note: here, you can either stay with the received "IQuantity" value, or
-    // or convert it to an explicit unit (preferred for some reason), or both:
+    // convert it to an explicit unit (preferred for some reason), or do both:
     WriteLine($"Length = {length} ({Meter.From(length!)})");
 }
 else